 POSTDOCTORAL FELLOWSHIP FOCUS

-The Postdoctoral Fellowship at CVCH offers advanced training in clinical psychology and health psychology due to its emphasis on Integrated Primary Care model.
+The Postdoctoral Residency at CVCH offers advanced training in clinical psychology and health psychology due to its emphasis on Integrated Primary Care model.
 We are a Patient-Centered Medical Home and behavioral health services are fully integrated.
 The program’s overall goal is to train competent, ethical, and self-aware psychologists, who have acquired the requisite knowledge and skills for the practice of professional psychology.
 The Fellow learns to focus on the patient from a whole-person perspective consistent with a biopsychosocial conceptualization and engages in a wide variety of clinical activities which are required of a psychologist in an Integrated Primary Care setting as a Behavioral Health Consultant (BHC).
 Our program is firmly rooted in the practitioner-scholar model.
 We emphasize experiential learning with a strong emphasis on scholarly approach and research as a means of informing the clinical practice.

 - Integrated primary care

 - Multidisciplinary consultation

 - Chronic illness management

 - Health behavior change